ewhicher/matter/content/collections/case_studies/a-new-way-to-deliver-mental-health-therapy-to-children-and-young-people.md

     content:
       -
         type: text
-        text: 'Healios asked us to design a new service to deliver cognitive behavioural therapy to children and young people aged 11-17yrs.
-It needed to be something they could relate to and importantly, look forward to using.'
+        text: 'Healios asked for our help to design a new service to deliver cognitive behavioural therapy to children and young people aged 11-17yrs.
+It needed to be digital, something they could relate to and importantly, look forward to using.'
   -
     type: paragraph
   -